jihor/hiatus-spring-boot/README.md

 #### Java API
 ##### UnitOfWork annotation

-If this method-level annotation is present on a method, the counter of requests in processing will be incremented before the invocation this method and decremented after exit.
+If this method-level annotation is present on a method, the counter of requests in processing will be incremented before the method invocation and decremented after exit.

 Example:
 ```